zella0/postgresql-practice/readme.md

 Display each users first name along with the number of posts they have made.

 ## Part 2:
-For part 2 you'll need to exit out of psql and modify seed2.sql to fit the needs of the challenge.
+For part 2 run the command below in terminal:
+- psql users -f seed1.sql

 ### Challenge 6:
 Inside of seed2.sql create a comments table (similar to posts).
 The comments table will have a foreign key to both a user and a post.